cartheur/aiventure-dip14/README.md

 # aiventure-fourteen

-A project to investigate a totally hair-brained idea
+A project to investigate a totally hair-brained idea.